-If there’s one thing we love sharing on our blog, it’s Italian recipes.
-And you probably know by now that Roman pizza is our craft.
+If there’s one thing we love sharing on our blog, it’s Italian recipes—especially when they let us explore the rich history of Roman food.
 Some might even call us a little bit obsessed with ancient Rome, and we’re okay with that.
 Today, I’m delving into the world of ancient Roman cookie recipes, recreating authentic treats that once satisfied ancient palates.
 If you’re a Roman history buff who just happens to have a sweet tooth, you’re in the right place.

 When it comes to the subject of cooking, ancient Romans were known for using simple ingredients as part of their everyday life.
 Open any Roman cookbook, and you’ll quickly notice that the Roman diet focuses on quality ingredients for the most exquisite flavor.
 After a long meal with family and friends, homemade sweets were the evening’s finishing touch.